bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/operations.md

 8. **Server-Side Validation**: The server receives the request from the client and performs several checks to validate the authenticity and integrity of the received data.
-This includes verifying the signature of the credential against the public-key associated with the returned `credentialId`.
+This includes verifying the signature of the credential against the public key associated with the returned `credentialId`.
 This is usually performed by a code library.

 9. **Authentication Completion**: Finally, the server responds to the client, indicating that the authentication process was successful.
-At this point, the user has successfully logged in using a passkey.
+At this point, the user has successfully logged in using a FIDO2 Credential.

 ## User Presence